Sarajevo: Airport

-The first regular flights to Sarajevo using an airfield in the suburb of Butmir begin in 1930 when the domestic airliner Aeroput opened a regular route linking Belgrade to Podgorica through Sarajevo.
-Later, Aeroput opened a route which linked Sarajevo with Split, Rijeka and Dubrovnik, and in 1938, the first international flights were introduced when Aeroput extended the route Dubrovnik – Sarajevo – Zagreb to Vienna, Brno and Prague.
-The airfield in Butmir remained in use all the way until 1969.
+The first regular flights to Sarajevo using an airfield in the suburb of Butmir began in 1930 when the domestic airliner Aeroput opened a regular route linking Belgrade to Podgorica through Sarajevo.
+Later, Aeroput opened a route that linked Sarajevo with Split, Rijeka, and Dubrovnik, and in 1938, the first international flights were introduced when Aeroput extended the route Dubrovnik – Sarajevo – Zagreb to Vienna, Brno and Prague.
+The airfield in Butmir remained in use until 1969.

 The need for a new airport in Sarajevo, with an asphalt-concrete runway, was acknowledged in the mid-1960s when JAT, the Yugoslav national carrier at that time, began acquiring jet planes.
 The construction of the airport began in 1966 at its present location, not far from the old one.

 Sarajevo Airport opened on 2 June 1969 for domestic traffic.
 In 1970, Frankfurt became the first international destination served.
 Most of the time the airport was a 'feeder' airport where passengers embarked for flights to Zagreb and Belgrade on their way to international destinations.
 Over time, the traffic volume steadily grew from 70,000 to 600,000 passengers a year.
 Later, during the Bosnian War, the airport was used for UN flights and humanitarian relief.
-Since the Dayton Agreement in 1995, the airport retook its role as the main air gate to Bosnia and Herzegovina.
+Since the Dayton Agreement in 1995, the airport retook its role as the main air portal to Bosnia and Herzegovina.

 In 2017, 957,971 passengers travelled through the airport, which was 61,4% of the total airport traffic in Bosnia and Herzegovina.

-Plans for extension of the passenger terminal, together with upgrading and expanding the taxiway and apron, started in the fall of 2012.
+Plans for the extension of the passenger terminal, together with upgrading and expanding the taxiway and apron, started in the fall of 2012.
 The existing terminal was expanded by approximately 7000 m2.
-The upgraded airport was directly linked to the commercial retail center Sarajevo Airport Center, making it easier for tourists and travellers to spend their time before flight boarding shopping and enjoying the many amenities that are offered.
+The upgraded airport was directly linked to the commercial retail center Sarajevo Airport Center, making it easier for tourists and travelers to spend their time before flight boarding shopping and enjoying the many amenities that are offered.
 Between 2015 and 2018, the airport was upgraded for more than 25 million euros.